crimx/retux/packages/retux/README.md

 }
 ```

-All these redundant codes just to get a proper type check.
+All these boilerplate codes just to get a proper type check.

 ### Problems of the react-redux-typescript-guide